doganparlak/doganparlak.github.io/_pages/projects.md

 ### University of Zurich, Master's Research Project

 We have created a framework which provides its users the opportunity to compare different portfolio allocation methodologies.
 The framework consisted of three main layers.
-Inital one was financial environment layer in which users could either fetch or import their own data and apply feature engineering.
-Second layer was model layer.
+Initial one was a financial environment layer in which users could either fetch or import their own data and apply feature engineering.
+The second layer was the model layer.
 It enabled users to either use a conventional model or a reinforcement learning model as the portfolio allocation algorithm.
-Lastly, evaluation layer was utilized to apply back-testing and view the performance of the chosen algorithm with preferred performance metrics.
+Lastly, the evaluation layer was utilized to apply back-testing and view the performance of the chosen algorithm with preferred performance metrics.

 [Framework](https://github.com/didemdurukan/uniFi/tree/main)
 [Report](/files/Master_s_Project_Report_Final.pdf)